Tom-Schueler/The-Sealed-King/README.md

 Both the Combat Action Root and Node are assets to be created by the Designers.
 With this they are abled to customise the length, order and so on, of a specified Attack-Sequence/Combo.
 Each node conains all information needed for the Attack that is Defined.

+### 2. Montages

+### 3. Combat Action Executor and Node Navigator

+Altough the Nodes represent the Trie, on their own they are pretty useless.
+This is where the Node Navigator comes in.
+It represents the Device with which the Trie is traversed.

+Simply said, _The Combat Action Executor_ gets a Root Assigned.
+It additionaly handles the playing of the Montages, Cooldown, etc., and uses the _Node Navigator_ like a Cursor.